ellakoa/postcard-poem/content/posts/orchestral-breeze.md

   Blackbirds scratching on leafy tracks
   A watchful redbreast looking for snacks
   Dried reeds rustling aside still dykes
-  Reflections dip far out of sight.
+  Reflections dipping far out of sight.

   People jogging, a new years mantra
   Some with headphones